zarr-conventions/multiscales/README.md

 1. **Explicit vs. Implicit**: Clients don't need to infer transformations from resampling factors; the exact coordinate mapping is specified
 2. **Flexibility**: Supports arbitrary resampling schemes (both downsampling and upsampling) with precise coordinate relationships.
 The transform object contains relative transformation parameters (scale, translation)
 3. **Composability**: Domain-specific coordinate systems can build upon these transformations.
-Absolute positioning information (e.g., `proj:transform` for geospatial data) is placed at the layout entry level, outside the transform object
+Absolute positioning information (e.g., `spatial:transform` for geospatial data) is placed at the layout entry level, outside the transform object
 4. **Graph Structure**: Allows flexible pyramid topologies where any level can reference any other level via `derived_from`
 5. **Clarity**: Separating relative transformations (inside `transform`) from absolute positioning (outside `transform`) makes the intent clear and avoids confusion